IBM/kif/README.md

 * KIF has full support for [asyncio](https://docs.python.org/3/library/asyncio.html).
-KIF async API can be used run queries asynchronously, without blocking waiting for their results.
+KIF async API can be used run queries asynchronously, without blocking waiting on their results.

 ## Installation